 What’s the issue?

 The involvement of the private sector in the NHS is a hotly contested topic.
-Private companies have always played a role in the NHS, but critics claim that their increasing involvement is evidence of growing privatisation of care and is undermining the service’s core values.
+Private companies have always played a role in the NHS, but critics claim that their involvement has increased and is evidence of a privatisation of care that is undermining the service’s core values.

 What’s behind this?

-Private provision of health care services has always been controversial, even though some services, such as dentistry, optical care and pharmacy, have been provided by the private sector for many years and most GP practices are private partnerships.
+Private provision of health care services has always been controversial, even though some services, such as dentistry, optical care and pharmacy, have been provided by the private sector for decades and most GP practices are private partnerships.

-These are not new developments.
+Spending on non-NHS providers is not a new development.
 Both the Blair and Brown governments used private providers to increase patient choice and competition as part of their reform programme, and additional capacity provided by the private sector played a role in improving patients’ access to hospital treatment.
 The NHS and the private sector have also established partnerships for the delivery of clinical services such as radiology and pathology and non-clinical services such as car parking and management of buildings and the estate.

 The Health and Social Care Act 2012 extended market-based approaches, emphasising a diverse provider market, competition and patient choice as ways of improving health care.
 There is evidence that this led to a large number of contracts being awarded to private providers, but it did not result in a significant increase in spending on the private sector.
 This was in part because these contracts tended to be smaller than those awarded to NHS providers.

 Hinchingbrooke Hospital is another controversial example.
 The hospital was franchised to a private sector operator, Circle, in a process initiated in 2009.
-In January 2015 Circle announced that it intended to hand management of Hinchingbrooke back to the NHS as a result of financial pressures and having been put into special measures.
-Further management franchises seem unlikely because the significant financial challenges facing the NHS make them less attractive to the private sector.
+In January 2015, Circle announced that it would hand management of Hinchingbrooke back to the NHS as a result of financial pressures and having been put into special measures as a result of significant failures of care.
+Further management franchises seem unlikely because of policy changes and the financial challenges facing the NHS that may make these contracts less attractive to the private sector.